WHAT DOCUMENTATION IS REQUIRED?

 - Be from a professional qualified to make the diagnosis

 - Describe CURRENT levels of functioning - less than five (5) years old

 - Explain how the disability currently affects a major life function

 - Recommend accommodations that address the limitations caused by the disability

-An IEP or 504 Plan from high school may not contain sufficient information to verify the presence of a disability and/or determine needs at the college level.
-Students may still submit these documents but may be asked for additional documentation.
+An IEP or 504 Plan from high school be submitted but may not contain sufficient information to verify the presence of a disability and/or determine needs at the college level.
+Students who submit these documents may be asked for additional documentation.

 If documentation is not available by the scheduled intake appointment, students should still meet with the coordinator as interim accommodations may be granted for a limited time.
 Please note that permanent accommodations may not be granted until documentation is submitted and approved.

 WE ARE HERE TO HELP

 Accessibility Services wants to help students with the documentation process.
 If you are concerned about documentation requirements or unsure about whether your documentation is sufficient, please contact us.
 You can call Accessibility Services at 607-962-9262 or email us at Accessibility@corning-cc.edu.